dekuNukem/daytripper/advanced_usage.md

 You can update Daytripper's firmware via USB, for bug fixes and and/or new features.

-To do this, download and install the [STM32 DfuSe tool from this repo](resources/en.stsw-stm32080_stm32_DfuSe.zip), you can download it from [the official website too](https://www.st.com/en/development-tools/stsw-stm32080.html) but it requires signing up an account.
+To do this, download and install the [STM32 DfuSe tool](resources/en.stsw-stm32080_stm32_DfuSe.zip) from this repo.
+You can download it from [the official website too](https://www.st.com/en/development-tools/stsw-stm32080.html) but it requires creating an account.

-Locate the user button on the board:
+First, locate the user button on the board:

 ![Alt text](resources/photos/buttons.jpg)